 The images below shows screenshots of our Angular 8 App.

 – Anyone can access a public page before logging in:

 – If a User who doesn’t have Admin role tries to access Admin/Moderator Board page:

-This is full Node.js Express + Angular 8 Authentication demo Video (with form validation, check signup username/email duplicates, test authorization with 3 roles: Admin, Moderator, User):
+This is full Angular + Node.js Express JWT Authentication & Authorization App Demo (with form validation, check signup username/email duplicates, test authorization with 3 roles: Admin, Moderator, User).

 Flow for User Registration and User Login

 The diagram shows flow of User Registration, User Login and Authorization process.

 We have 2 endpoints for authentication: